Kullback–Leibler divergence: Symmetrised divergence

 which they referred to as the "divergence", though today the "KL divergence" refers to the asymmetric function (see for the evolution of the term).
 This function is symmetric and nonnegative, and had already been defined and used by Harold Jeffreys in 1948; it is accordingly called the Jeffreys divergence.

-This quantity has sometimes been used for feature selection in classification problems, where P and Q are the conditional pdfs of a feature under two different classes.
+This quantity has sometimes been used for feature selection in classification problems, where P and Q are the conditional Probability density functions of a feature under two different classes.
 In the Banking and Finance industries, this quantity is referred to as Population Stability Index (PSI), and is used to assess distributional shifts in model features through time.